unicef/publicgoods-toolkit/adoptability.md

 other via the forum, you will be able to provide mutual support (hopefully still using the public forum!) from then on.

-[TODO: Maybe a note here about using open forums!
+(TODO: Maybe a note here about using open forums!
 It looks like Mifos moved from https://discourse.mifos.org to Slack?
 Or this is a good point for OSQA section.
-Apache Finerac's all seemed old, 2018].
-Mojaloop also seemed pretty thin.]
+Apache Fineract's all seemed old, 2018].
+Mojaloop also seemed pretty thin.)

 **KEY RECOMMENDATION**: User support forums are useful resources in your evaluation.
 Don't hesistate to ask questions.

 ## Influence and Participation

 Procuring a DPG is very different from buying a physical good like a truck or a desk.
 You do not, realistically, have much opportunity to influence the truck manufacturer, nor collaborate with them to improve the trucks that will be coming to the market next year.
-But with DPGs, that possibility very much exists, and this should be taken into account when evaluating both a particular DPG and your own current capacity for taking advantage of that opportunity (for more on the latter point, refer to the next section [Internal Capacity Assessment](/unicef/publicgoods-toolkit/adoptability##internal-capacity-assessment).
+But with DPGs, that possibility very much exists, and this should be taken into account when evaluating both a particular DPG and your own current capacity for taking advantage of that opportunity (for more on the latter point, refer to the next section [Internal Capacity Assessment](TBD: link to #internal-capacity-assessment).

 The evaluative question being asked here is: "What routes does the project have for us to convert our own usage, and